COMP-7409A-Group12/Fraud-detection-on-BAFsuite-of-datasets/README.md

 > 5. Resolve code conflict from main (if there's any) and commit & push to your branch
 > 6. Open a pull reqeust from github page, describe your branch and assign a person to check your code
 > 7. After checking out pull request, the assignee should approve the pull request with review
-### *After pull request is merged, we know have a powerful main branch (Hopefully :\)
+### *After pull request is merged, we will have a more powerful main branch (Hopefully :\)

-## If you met any problem at any point, do not hesitate to ask in Wechat or open an ISSUE on github, __it is never a shame to ask questions__ !
+# If you met any problem at any point, do not hesitate to ask in Wechat or open an ISSUE on github, it is never a shame to ask questions!